 Always consult with a veterinarian if you have any concerns.

-This is a moist, phlegmy cough which we’ve all experienced when we have a bad cold.
+This is a moist, phlegmy cough that we’ve all experienced when we have a bad cold.

 In your dog, though, a wet cough could be a symptom of the following conditions:

 - Fungal infection

 - Lung issues

 - Heart disease

 Tuberculosis manifests in dogs the way it does in humans.
 A moist cough accompanied by heavy breathing and bloody spews will be evident.
 Dogs will only contract TB if they come in direct contact with the disease.

 Though TB is easily transferable, dogs tend to have natural immunity and will only become infected if someone within close quarters has the disease.

 A wet cough can be an indicator of a fungal infection.
 Sometimes fungus can grow inside a chicken, find its way to the digestive tract, and end in their feces.